Niagara Falls boat remains are dislodged after heavy wind and rain

 While the iron boat badly deteriorated badly over the century it's been exposed to the elements, the scow has remained tightly fixed to a rock outcropping since August 1918.
 That is, until Thursday -- Halloween -- when gusts of wind and lashings of rain battered the falls, and the remains of the barge.

-The Niagara Parks staff is continuing to monitor the activity of the scow, in the event it moves again, WGRZ reports.
+The Niagara Parks staff is continuing to monitor the activity of the scow, in the event it moves again.
 Hill says the remains might be stuck in their new perch "for days or for years.
 It's anyone's guess."